 Born in Israel, R' Sami Barth was raised in London initially studying mathematical physics at Sussex University.
 Rabbinic studies followed at Leo Baeck College in London and at several yeshivot in Jerusalem.
 He wrote a dissertation on "kavvanah" under the guidance of his mentor Rabbi Louis Jacobs, z"l.

 Rabbi Barth is married to Karen, a strategic management consultant, and they have two children: Yishai (a college junior) and Miriam (a high school senior).
 Interests include karate, white water kayaking, British folk music, opera and travel.

-He will be the Beth Israel Center Rabbi for the year beginning summer 2017.
+He is the Beth Israel Center Rabbi for a year, beginning summer 2017.